-9 Officer's Recommendations
+7 Officer's Recommendations

-That Cabinet recommends to Council that it:
+That Council:

 - (i) approves the Five Year Financial Plan; - (ii) notes the uncertainty and risks set out in the report; and - (iii) notes the budget savings proposals set out in the report. - (iv) notes that departments will be asked to make further savings over the Plan period to reduce reliance on the General Reserve and help meet future emerging pressures.